beast076/CPanel_Cracker/README.md

 ### How To Use

-A step by step series of examples that tell you how to get a development env running
+A step by step guide to script

-Say what the step will be

 ```
 $ git clone https://github.com/D4rk-VAMP1RE/CPanel_Cracker